-Because public transportation is limited in the area, it is highly recommended to self drive approx. 1.5 hours drive from Melbourne city or book a trusted car/tour company to properly explore the region.
+Because public transportation is limited in the area, it is highly recommended to self-drive approx. 1.5 hours drive from Melbourne city or book a trusted car/tour company to properly explore the region.
 My transport was provided by lovely Cath Allen from Yarra Valley A2B.
-Cath was punctual, friendly and professional.
-I liked their sms on the day service, lots of general knowledge that was shared about the region and overall, such a great vibe to be around.
-I highly recommend Yarra Valley A2B because of their excellent and thoughtful service.
-They offer charter service, wedding transport as well as private small group luxury tours and customisable door to door transfer services.
+Cath was punctual, friendly, and professional.
+I liked their SMS on the day service, lots of general knowledge that was shared about the region, and overall, such a great vibe to be around.
+I highly recommend Yarra Valley A2B because of its excellent and thoughtful service.
+They offer charter service, wedding transport as well as private small group luxury tours, and customizable door-to-door transfer services.

 Where to stay in Yarra Valley?

 My recommendation is to stay at the Brooklands Apartments which is owned by well known Healesville Hotel.
-These are modern luxury apartments, perfect for 1-2 people but has plenty of room for even a third person.
-I really liked the contactless check in and check out (so 2020), the quietness, green lush outside my windows and the mountain view!
+These are modern luxury apartments, perfect for 1-2 people but have plenty of room for even a third person.
+I really liked the contactless check-in and check-out (so 2020), the quietness, the green lush outside my windows, and the mountain view!

-When I was relaxing on the sofa sipping my tea looking out the mountains it almost gave me the feeling of being somewhere else than in Australia!
-Usually people tend to think of hot weather and beaches when they think of Australia but places like these gives you rare experience that Australia is much more than just hot beaches, it is also the tranquility and luxurious stay near the mountains or the wine region.
+When I was relaxing on the sofa sipping my tea and looking out at the mountains it almost gave me the feeling of being somewhere else than in Australia!
+Usually, people tend to think of hot weather and beaches when they think of Australia but places like these give you a rare experience that Australia is much more than just hot beaches, it is also the tranquility and luxurious stay near the mountains or the wine region.

 Yarra valley itinerary for 2 days